 Will you hit target dates?

 If progress is on target, the number of issues resolved (work completed) should exceed the number of issues created (new work added).
-If surprise issues are popping up, running the risk of pushing back your release date, your chart might look like the one at left.
+If surprise issues are popping up, running the risk of pushing back your release date, your chart might look like the one at the left.

 The amount of work added (red) is increasing, while the amount of work completed (green) remains consistent.
 Either the team will need to step it up or the estimated release date will push back.